hashhar/nas/README.md

 Enable UPS support and set standby time to 1 hour.

+### External Devices

+Under Settings make sure that the default permissions look like you'd want them to.
+Specifically make sure that non-admin users/groups have permissions if you want that.

 ## Package Center

 Add a new package source "SynoCommunity" with location